Back

 • immediately after major surgical procedures;

-• in patients who suffer from hay fever, nasal polyps, chronic edema of the nasal mucosa or chronic obstructive respiratory diseases, as they have an increased risk of developing allergic reactions.
+• in patients who suffer from hay fever, nasal polyps, chronic swelling of the nasal mucosa or chronic obstructive respiratory diseases, as they are at increased risk of developing allergic reactions.
 Such reactions

-may manifest in the form of asthmatic attacks (so-called analgesic asthma), angioedema or urticaria;
+may manifest in the form of asthma attacks (so-called analgesic asthma), Quincke's edema or urticaria;

-• in patients who react allergically to other substances, as they have an increased risk of hypersensitivity reactions when using MIG Junior.
+• in patients who react allergically to other substances, as they are at increased risk of hypersensitivity reactions when using MIG Junior.

-Severe acute hypersensitivity reactions (eg anaphylactic shock) have been observed very rarely.
-At the first signs of a hypersensitivity reaction after ingestion of MIG Junior, treatment should be stopped.
-In accordance with the symptoms, medical measures should be taken by specialized personnel.
+Severe acute hypersensitivity reactions (e.g. anaphylactic shock) have been observed very rarely.
+At the first signs of a hypersensitivity reaction after ingestion of MIG Junior, treatment should be discontinued.
+Medical measures should be taken by specialized personnel according to the symptoms.

-Respiratory disorders: Caution is required when MIG Jr. is administered to patients who suffer from or have a history of bronchial asthma, as NSAIDs have been reported to exacerbate bronchospasm in these patients.
+Respiratory disorders: Caution is required when MIG Junior is taken by patients who suffer from or have a history of bronchial asthma, as NSAIDs have been reported to exacerbate bronchospasm in these patients.

-Ibuprofen, the active substance in MIG Jr., can temporarily inhibit platelet function (platelet aggregation).
+Ibuprofen, the active substance of MIG Junior, may temporarily inhibit platelet function (platelet aggregation).
 Therefore, patients with bleeding disorders should be carefully monitored.

-With long-term use of ibuprofen (MIG Jr.), regular monitoring of liver values, renal function and blood counts is required.
+With prolonged use of ibuprofen (MIG Junior), regular monitoring of liver values, kidney function and blood counts is required.

-Caution should be exercised in patients already taking other pain-relieving or antipyretic drugs or antibiotics.
+Caution should be exercised in patients who are already taking other painkillers or fever-reducing medications or antibiotics.

-Prolonged use of any type of headache pain reliever can make it worse.
-If this occurs or is suspected, consultation with
+Prolonged use of any type of painkiller for headaches can lead to their worsening.
+If this occurs or is suspected, consultation with a doctor is necessary.

-physician and discontinuation of treatment.
-The diagnosis of drug overdose headache should be considered in patients who frequently or daily have headaches despite (or because of) regular use of headache medications.
+doctor and discontinuation of treatment.
+The diagnosis of medication overdose headache should be considered in patients who have frequent or daily headaches despite (or because of) regular use of headache medications.

-In general, the regular use of pain relievers, especially a combination of several
+In general, regular use of painkillers, especially a combination of several

-painkillers, may lead to persistent kidney damage with risk of kidney failure (analgesic nephropathy).
+painkillers, can lead to persistent kidney damage with a risk of kidney failure (analgesic nephropathy).

-With the simultaneous use of alcohol with NSAIDs, the adverse reactions associated with the active substance, especially with regard to the gastrointestinal tract or the central nervous system, may increase.
+When alcohol is administered concomitantly with NSAIDs, adverse reactions related to the active substance, especially with regard to the gastrointestinal tract or the central nervous system, may be intensified.

-NSAIDs can mask the symptoms of infection and high fever.
-Pediatric population
+NSAIDs may mask symptoms of infection and fever.
+Paediatric population

 There is a risk of kidney damage in dehydrated children and adolescents.